Project Funders: National Institute of Environmental Health Sciences

 Project Contact: David E. Jacobs, firstname.lastname@example.org, 410.992.0712

 The National Institute of Environmental Health Sciences awarded an American Recovery and Reinvestment Act challenge grant to the NYU School of Medicine and National Center for Healthy Housing (NCHH) for “Preventing Child Residential Lead Exposure by Window Replacement.”
 With 20,000 applicants, this grant was one of just 200 challenge grants awarded.
 Michael Weitzman, MD, a Professor of Pediatrics and Psychiatry at NYU and former Chair of the Centers for Disease Control workgroup on childhood low-level lead exposure led the project.
 NCHH Research Director David Jacobs and frequent collaborator Rick Nevin assisted as co-investigators.
-The project was also made possible through the collaboration with the New York City Department of Public Health and the Oneida County Department of Public Health, both of which helped to collect and analyse data, as well as local weatherization programs.
+The project was also made possible through the collaboration with the New York City Department of Public Health and the Oneida County Health Department, both of which helped to collect and analyze data, as well as local weatherization programs.

 The NIH challenge grant helped to implement lead-safe window replacement with other weatherization (e.g., duct sealing and high-density insulation).
 This Windows of Opportunity initiative also documented costs, verified expected benefits, and evaluated evidence of potential benefits.